pynadath/psychsim/docs/index.rst

 Welcome to PsychSim's documentation!
 ====================================

+    "I never satisfy myself until I can make a mechanical model of a thing.
+If I can make a mechanical model, I can understand it.
+As long as I cannot make a mechanical model all the way through I cannot understand it."

+    -- Lord Kelvin

 .. image:: ../ui/psychsim.gif
 	   :alt: (c) Susana Maria Halpine
 	   :align: right

 .. toctree::
    :maxdepth: 2
    :caption: Contents: